Financial Information

 Cash Flow Analysis

-As at 31 December 2022, the Group’s cash resources of HK$132.1 million are considered adequate for current operational needs.
-The net increase in cash and cash equivalents of HK$28.6 million held by the Group comprised:
+As at 31 December 2023, the Group’s cash resources of HK$126.4 million are considered adequate for current operational needs.
+The net decrease in cash and cash equivalents of HK$4.6 million held by the Group comprised:

-• Net cash generated from operating activities of HK$240.5 million to finance the working capital needs;
+• Net cash generated from operating activities of HK$135.3 million to finance the working capital needs;

-• Net cash used in investing activities of HK$91.5 million mainly due to additions of property, plant and equipment; and
+• Net cash used in investing activities of HK$88.5 million mainly due to additions of deposit paid for new lands in Indonesia, property, plant and equipment; and

-• Net cash used in financing activities of HK$87.1 million, mainly due to the repayment of loans.
+• Net cash used in financing activities of HK$51.4 million, mainly due to the repayment of loans.

 Commentary